t1/junit-5-structure-demo/README.md

 }
 ```

-Or when the parser should fail:
+Or when the parser is expected to fail:

 ```java
 class ParserTest {